langalex/couch_potato/README.md

       view :all, :key => [:created_at, :name]
     end

-The creation of views is based on view specification classes (see the CouchPotato::View) module.
-The above code used the ModelViewSpec class which is used to the simple find model by property searches.
+The creation of views is based on view specification classes (see the CouchPotato::View module).
+The above code uses the ModelViewSpec class which is used to find models by their properties.
 For more sophisticated searches you can use other view specifications (either use the built-in or provide your own) by passing a type parameter:

-If you have larger structures and you only want to load some attributes you can customize the view you can use the PropertiesViewSpec (the full class name is automatically derived):
+If you have larger structures and you only want to load some attributes you can use the PropertiesViewSpec (the full class name is automatically derived):

     class User
       property :name